 : to quantify outcome of pelvic floor surgery (POP, SUI)

 : to evaluate vaginal conditions before and after laser or RF treatment

-: to assess vaginal conditions before and after an aesthetic surgery
+: to assess vaginal conditions before and after a treatment

 : to monitor pelvic floor conditions in the course of applied treatment

 : to monitor pelvic floor changes under a heavy, repetitive load